crate/crate-jdbc/docs/getting-started.rst

 The CrateDB JDBC driver requires `Java 8`_, preferably update 20 or later.
 We recommend using `Oracle’s Java`_ on macOS and `OpenJDK`_ on Linux Systems.

-Consult the `compatibility notes`_ for additional information.
+Consult the :ref:`compatibility notes <compatibility>` for additional information.

 Install
 =======

-Following the sunsetting of Bintray/JCenter, `crate-jdbc` has moved to `Maven Central`_.
+Following the sunsetting of Bintray/JCenter, `crate-jdbc`_ has moved to Maven Central.
 Versions < 2.6.0 will not be migrated.
 If you are using an older version, please consider upgrading, or building the artifacts manually.